Sonny Baker

 Sonny Baker (born 13 March 2003) is an English cricketer.
-He made his List A debut on 25 July 2021, for Somerset in the 2021 Royal London One-Day Cup.
+He made his List A debut on 25 July 2021, for Somerset in the 2021 One-Day Cup.

 Early life

 From Torquay in Devon, Baker spent three years at Torquay Boys' Grammar School before switching to King's College, Taunton, where former Somerset and Devon batsman Robert Woodman is the director of cricket.
 He signed a contract with the Somerset Academy in 2020.

+Domestic career

-Following the 2021 Royal London One-Day Cup campaign, Baker signed a two-year professional contract with Somerset.
+Following the 2021 One-Day Cup campaign, Baker signed a two-year professional contract with Somerset.
 On 13 August 2021, Baker was called up to The Hundred to play for the Trent Rockets as a replacement player.

 In December 2021, he was named in England's team for the 2022 ICC Under-19 Cricket World Cup in the West Indies.
 However, in January 2022, Baker was ruled out of England's squad due to a back injury.
 He made his Twenty20 debut on 22 August 2022, for Southern Brave in the 2022 season of The Hundred.
+Baker was selected as a wildcard player for Manchester Originals in the 2024 season of The Hundred, but was subsequently ruled out of the competition.

+In August 2024, Baker confirmed that he would be leaving Somerset at the end of the season to sign for Hampshire ahead of the 2025 season.